-7. Papers dealing with teaching, laboratory techniques, or experiments, should include all pertinent data on apparatus, specifications, descriptions of unusual programs, courses, annotated bibliographies, or other materials which may be of interest to the membership.
+7. Papers dealing with teaching, laboratory techniques, or experiments, should include all pertinent data on apparatus, specifications, suitable brand names, etc. The Academy encourages reviews, descriptions of unusual programs, courses, annotated bibliographies, or other materials which may be of interest to the membership.